vatpac-technology/sops/docs/oceanic/TSN.md

   <figcaption>Tasman Airspace</figcaption>
 </figure>

+#### Extending
+!!! warning "Important"
+    TSN (and its subsectors) are **not permitted** to extend to any adjacent Domestic/International sectors

 ### Howe (HWE)
 HWE is a non-standard subsector that sits within TSN.
 Unlike TSN, it operates as a **VHF Surveillance** sector when it is open.

 Due to limitations in VHF/HF coupling, HWE **cannot** extend to adjacent HF units.

+#### Sector Ownership
+Due to limitations in vatSys, TSN cannot relinquish sector ownership of the HWE sector when HWE is online.
+Tracks inbound to HWE airspace will appear as Blue Announced tracks to both TSN and HWE.

 ### Coral (COL)
 The COL subsector includes the AGGG and ANAU FIRs.
 These FIRs **do not** have their own positions, and **cannot** be split off from COL.

-## Extending
-!!! warning "Important"
-    TSN (and its subsectors) are **not permitted** to extend to any adjacent Domestic/International sectors

-## Sector Ownership
-Due to limitations in vatSys, TSN cannot relinquish sector ownership of the HWE sector when HWE is online.
-Tracks inbound to HWE airspace will appear as Blue Announced tracks to both TSN and HWE.

 ## Surveillance Coverage
 Limited surveillance coverage exists for aircraft in CTA greater than **250nm** from LHI.
 [Procedural Standards](../../separation-standards/procedural/) must be implemented **prior** to losing surveillance coverage

+## Local Procedures
+### Special Use Airspace
+There are multiple volumes of [SUA](../../controller-skills/sua) within TSN airspace, mostly associated with military operations in and out of YAMB and YWLM.

+AMA (or INL on their behalf) and WLM TCU (or ARL) will coordinate the activation these SUA **prior** to any activity.

 ## STAR Clearance Expectation
 ### Handoff